15 Amazing Research-Based Relationship Questions to Ask Before You Get Married.

-The Science of Relationships Blog is staffed by some of the best relationship researchers publishing today.
-I came across an incredible list of 15 questions to ask before you get married (or go into couples therapy for that matter).
-I am a huge fan of their work and I encourage all of my readers to follow them as well.
+The Science of Relationships Blog is staffed by some of the best relationship researchers publishing today. we have come across an incredible list of 15 questions to ask before you get married (or go into couples therapy for that matter).

 Because of the links to the relevant research, these 15 questions to ask before you get married are powerful science-based questions.

-These 15 question to ask before you get married could also be questions to ask before you consider any change in your relationship.
-These question can encourage deep and powerful conversations that can offer clarity and confidence to the decisions you will make about your life-partner.
+These 15 questions could also be questions to ask before you consider any change in your relationship.
+These questions can encourage deep and powerful conversations that can offer clarity and confidence to the decisions you will make about your life-partner.

 These are important questions.
 Consider each question and answer truthfully with a simple yes or no response:

 This isn't one of those relational quizzes that asks you to tally up your answers.
-These questions are more like a reconnaissance drone 10,000 feet in the air above your intimacy, looking down on all the high and low points.
+These questions are more like a bird's eye view of your intimacy, looking down on all the high and low points.
 Go with your gut.

 The best answer for each one of these 15 questions to ask before you get married is a quick, certain and solid “yes.”

 Relationships are complicated.
-Instead of tallying, have a Generative Conversation with your partner about the questions that seem to be leaning more toward "no" than "yes."
+Instead of tallying, have a good conversation with your partner about the questions that seem to be leaning more toward "no" than "yes."